 NATURAL LIGHT PORTRAIT PHOTOGRAPHY – DIGITAL

-If the weather is beautiful outside, and you are able to take photos in both bright sunshine and shade, it’s time to take some photos of a classmate!
+If the weather is beautiful outside, and you are able to take photos in both bright sunshine and shade, it’s a great time to take photos!
 Experiment with different angles of light by changing your position to the sun, take along a white shirt, or large piece of paper to use as a reflector, and also use the diffused light of shade to get different results.
 The greatest challenge will be to get good facial expressions in you shots, and keep your subject willing, while you experiment!

 – Camera is turned (you are taking portraits NOT landscapes!)